TRICOLOR CHRYSANTHEMUM SEEDS

 Heavy flowering annuals produce loads of showy, daisy-like flowers which are long-lasting cut.
 The 2-3 foot tall plants are remarkably easy to grow.

-Produces showy, single daisy-like flowers in purple, orange, scarlet, rose, salmon, yellow and white.
+Produces showy single, daisy-like flowers in purple, orange, scarlet, rose, salmon, yellow, and white shades.

 Direct sow into prepared seed beds. an area with weeds cleared and top one inch of soil loosened.
 Rake in seed.
 Walk over the bed to insure good seed to soil contact.
 Keep moist until germination.
 Indoors, seeds are propagated in 2 inch containers.